AlyssaJuarez221/Customer-Segmentation/README.md

 ## Performance Evaluation

-- **Evaluation Instructions:** Use visualization and comparison metrics to assess clustering quality.
+- **Evaluation Instructions:** Use visualization and comparison metrics provided to assess clustering quality.

 ## Citations